11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Both of these problems can cause your dehumidifier to turn Off before completing required operation.

 Anything that causes blockage or serves as an obstruction in the path of air through dehumidifier may cause frosting and overheating of compressor.
+As a result, your dehumidifier will turn OFF until compressor cools down and ice melts.

 Not Enough Space in Room